bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     :source-position: above

 Use your plot's ``.title`` property to customize the default |Title|.
-Use the :ref:`standard text properties <userguide_styling_text_properties>` to define visual properties such as font, border, and background.
+Use the standard |text properties| to define visual properties such as font, border, and background.

 This example uses the ``.title`` property to set the font and background properties as well as the title text and title alignment: